 Preventing this waste has so many benefits as it saves money & resources, helps feed the hungry, and is much better for the environment.

-Did I miss a fantastic food waste app?
+Did I miss a food waste app?
 Feel free to let me know in the comments below!

 Also, check out Capital One Shopping’s visual below with (most) of the food apps from this list, where they operate, and which devices to use them on: